Punchwes/punchwes.github.io/_pages/teaching.md

 ---

 I have been a teaching assistant in various modules, both at undergraduate and post-graduate level.
 These include:

-* Natural Language Processing
+- Natural Language Processing
-* Natural Language Engineering
+- Natural Language Engineering
-* Apllied/Advance Natural Language Processing
+- Apllied/Advance Natural Language Processing
+- Machine Learning